 For more information visit:Waterford Sports Partnership

-There are a variety of world class golf courses in Waterford with beautiful scenery and modern facilities to ensure you enjoy your game and socialising afterwards.
+There are a variety of world-class golf courses in Waterford with beautiful scenery and modern facilities to ensure you enjoy your 18 holes, and of course the socializing afterwards!

 For more information visit Waterford - Golf Clubs